Ranjith (director): Controversy

 On 23 August 2024, in the wake of Hema Committee report, Indian actress Sreelekha Mitra levelled accusations against Ranjith.
 She alleged he touched her body with sexual intent at a flat in Ernakulam during the audition of his 2009 film Paleri Manikyam: Oru Pathirakolapathakathinte Katha.
 She further added that she did not have confidence to pursue the matter any further to prosecute Ranjith for the offence attracting sections 354, and 354 B of the IPC at the time of the commission of crime as she hailed from West Bengal.
 Even though Ranjith denied the charges, he resigned from the posts of chairman of Kerala State Chalachitra Academy.
 In January 2024, Kerala High Court sought explanation from government as that the case is still active and subject to further judicial review.
 This was based on a petition filed by Ranjith seeking dismissal of charges.
 In October 2025, the case was quashed by the Kerala High Court, citing "The Court found that the magistrate cannot take cognizance of the complaint 15 years after the alleged offences in this case".

 October 2024, an FIR was filed against Ranjith in Bangalore, alleging sexual assault by a 31-year-old man.
 The complaint claimed that the two met during a film shoot at a hotel in December 2012, where the complainant was offered alcohol and later sexually assaulted.
 The case was registered under Section 377 of the Indian Penal Code and Section 66E of the Information Technology Act.
-The case was transferred from Kerala Police, and Ranjith was granted anticipatory bail for 30 days.The Karnataka High Court later stayed the investigation into the criminal case against Ranjith in December, after noting that the five-star hotel where the alleged crime was said to have occurred did not even exist at that time.
+The case was transferred from Kerala Police, and Ranjith was granted anticipatory bail for 30 days.
+The Karnataka High Court later stayed the investigation into the criminal case against Ranjith in December, after noting that the five-star hotel where the alleged crime was said to have occurred did not even exist at that time.

 In July 2025, the Karnataka High Court quashed the sexual assault case against Ranjith Balakrishnan, giving him a clean identity and bringing the legal proceedings to a close.

+On March 31, 2026, he was arrested and was taken into custody by Thodupuzha Police, in connection with an attempted sexual assault case.